 Lateral Flow Testing

-Twice-weekly rapid testing available to everyone in England who does not have Covid-19 symptoms
+Free rapid lateral flow tests are available to everyone in England who does not have Covid-19 symptoms

 Regular Covid-19 tests will help us return to normality

-The government has made free, twice-weekly lateral flow device (LFD) tests available to every person in England who does not have Covid-19 symptoms.
-As we emerge from lockdown, regular testing in the months ahead can help us all get back to normal.
+The government has made free rapid LFD tests available to every person in England who does not have Covid-19 symptoms.
+Regular testing on days when you are more likely to catch or spread Covid-19 can help us all get back to normal.

 Why is testing important?